coatlessali/stf-community-unix/README.md

 - `emudeck-internal`
 - `emudeck-external`

+## Real PS3 Install
+When executing the script on MacOS/Linux/Steam Deck, you can set the environment variable `PS3_IP` to your PS3's IP Address to install the game on your real PS3.

+This will require a PS3 with an FTP server already running, and the computer must be on the same network.
+Get the IP Address of the PS3 and plug it in like so: `PS3_IP=1.2.3.4 ./install_ce.sh`.

+This may be unreliable depending on your network conditions.

 ## FAQ
 - Q: How do I know what version I have?
 - A: The installer is rolling release and will not have a version number.
 You can see when updates happen [here](https://github.com/coatlessali/stf-community-unix/commits/main/).